Can You Use Ring Doorbell Without WiFi?

 How Do I Know If My Ring Doorbell Has WiFi?

 There are several reasons why Ring devices can lose connectivity with your wireless network.
-The most common being problems with the router, modem or internet service.
-In most cases, when a Ring Doorbell stops working it’s not a problem with the Ring.
+The most common being problems with the router, modem, or internet service.
+In most cases, when a Ring Doorbell stops working, it’s not a problem with the Ring.

 Because Ring devices require internet and WiFi to communicate and work properly, the first place you should look when they stop working is your internet connection.
 But how do you know if the Ring is connected to the network?

 First, use the Ring app to make sure your device is connected to your WiFi network.
-If you’ve opened the app and can’t view live video feed or if you’re not receiving notifications or alerts from the Ring Doorbell, it may be offline.
+If you’ve opened the app and can’t view the live video feed or if you’re not receiving notifications or alerts from the Ring Doorbell, it may be offline.

-Once the app is open, go into the settings and click “Device Health”.
+Once the app is open, go into the settings and click “Device Health.”
 If it says “Offline” under the “Network” heading, it means your Ring Doorbell isn’t connected to a wireless network.

 After you’ve confirmed that the Ring isn’t connected to the internet, investigate why.

 First, check your modem and router.
-Unplug all your hardware for 30 seconds and the plug them in.
+Unplug all your hardware for 30 seconds and then plug them in.
 Wait a few minutes for them to reset.
 Check to make sure the internet and WiFi are working by using other devices like your smartphone or tablet.

-If the internet and WiFi are working properly go into your Ring app and try to reconnect.
+If the internet and WiFi are working properly, go into your Ring app and try to reconnect.

-When all else fails call customer support.
-In the United States the number is 1-800-656-1918.
+When all else fails, call customer support.
+In the United States, the number is 1-800-656-1918.

 How To Check Ring Doorbell WiFi Signal Strength?